-This post was written by first year MBA student Ian Cain.
+This post was written in February 2012 by first year MBA student Ian Cain.
 Ian reflects on a recent visit from Ron D. Cordes, co-chairman of Genworth Financial Wealth Management and founder of ImpactAssets.
-Cordes came to Fuqua as part of the CASE i3 speaker series on impact investing.

 It was in 2004, on his 45th birthday, when Ron D. Cordes decided that by the time he turned 50 he would be on a different path.
 He had run AssetMark, the company he founded, since soon after his graduation from the University of California at Berkeley.
 By 2006, Ron and his partners sold AssetMark to Genworth Financial Management, and he used the proceeds to start a family foundation that would be dedicated to social enterprise and impact investing.